What’s in My Pack for Winter Hiking

 While I always take a paper map on every hike, I use my smartphone for navigation using the Gaia app.
 In addition, I always have a personal locator device with me for contacting search and rescue in case of an emergency.
 Hopefully that won’t happen, and with a two-way communication device like the InReach, you can also text anyone to let them them know where you are, get help with your vehicle, or anything else that comes up.

 In the winter, icy trails are more common.
-Falling on ice is no fun, as my shoulder can tell you from when I took a hard fall on solid ice one winter.
-Having a traction device to put over your hiking boots or shoes will prevent this from happening.
+Falling on ice is no fun, as my shoulder can tell you from when I took a hard fall on solid ice.
+Fitting a pair of microspikes over your hiking boots or shoes will prevent this from happening.
 The type of traction devices used for walking on city sidewalks (Yaktrax or similar) doesn’t provide grip for icy trails so I’d recommend keeping a pair of microspikes in your pack instead.
 I like the Katoola Microspikes since they fit well over my trail running shoes.

 For sitting on breaks, a foam pad will not only protect your bum from sticks or rocks, it will also provide insulation.
 Look for a foam pad with silver coating on one side, which reflects body heat to keep you warm.
 I like the Therm-a-Rest Z Seat Pad.